 Don’t miss: Electric car brands and their market share in Nepal

-A policy change is a must!
+Consumer-friendly EV policy is a must!